clearlinux/clear-linux-documentation/source/clear-linux/tutorials/fmv.rst

 Once the bare metal installation and initial configuration are complete, add the `desktop-dev` bundle to the system.

-desktop-dev: contains the necessary development tools like GCC\* and Perl\*.
+`desktop-dev`: contains the necessary development tools like GCC and Perl\*.

 To install the bundles, run the following command in the :file:`$HOME`
 directory: